benmneb/vomad.life/content/chiang-mai-food.md

 Possibly the second best setting in Chiang Mai, Reform Kafé seats you in a lush, tranquil, tropical garden.
 Actually very similar vibe to Amrita Garden I wrote about just above.
 This was probably our 4th most visited restaurant during our 3-month stay, and not only because of the nice garden.
 The food was pretty good too...

-<prominent-img src="chiang-mai-food/reform-main"></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/reform-main"></prominent-img>

 Looking back, everything they served was good. _Everything_.
 We didn't have one bad meal here.
 All the food we ordered was of a very high quality and presentation.
 In fact, the whole establishment is the same, everything from the decor to the food to the service seemed to be kept to the highest standard they could manage.
 Which luckily, is higher than just about anywhere else in Chiang Mai.

-<prominent-img src="chiang-mai-food/reform-seating" caption="A small sample of the lovely seating area in Reform Kafe."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/reform-seating" caption="A small sample of the lovely seating area in Reform Kafe."></prominent-img>

 Unfortunately, unlike Amrita above, they don't focus as much on the "healthy" side of things.
 Which is understandable, as Amrita really focus on it.
 It's still basically all whole-foods, and they make a point on the front page of their menu to state they don't use MSG, but they use a bit too much oil and salt in some dishes, which is really just an easy way of adding flavour, at the expense of [proper arterial function](http://www.thevegetariansite.com/health_oliveoil.htm).

-<prominent-img src="chiang-mai-food/reform-cat" caption="The Adorable House Cat that runs the day to day operations at Reform Kafé - pictured here working hard at the front desk.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/reform-cat" caption="The Adorable House Cat that runs the day to day operations at Reform Kafé - pictured here working hard at the front desk.
 Quite well fed compared to most cats you see around Thailand."></prominent-img>

 ### The Menu: